sunlightwang/Super-Enhancers/index.md

-# A core colletion of super-enhancers with their unique charactheristics
+# A core collection of super-enhancers with their unique charactheristics

 ## Introduction
 This repertoire contains a set of super-enhancers along with typical enhancers and stretch enhancers on selected cell-lines / tissues.
 In addition, a series of statistical comparisons were carried out between super-enhancers and typical/stretch enhancers.
 These analyses demonstrate that super-enhancers are a unique subclass of enhancers, with distinct characteristics from typical enhancers and, more importantly, stretch enhancers.